adityachowdhri/AdSkipper/privacypolicy.md

 ### Contact Us

-If you have any questions or concerns about our Privacy Policy, please contact us at [your contact email address].
+If you have any questions or concerns about our Privacy Policy, please contact us at adityachowdhri123@gmail.com.